 Virginia recommends long-term testing whenever possible, and when the homeowner is comfortable with long-term testing.
 A long term device which stays in the home for 90 days to one year (such as a alpha track or electret detectors) will give you a reading that is more likely to tell you the home's year-round average radon level.
 That is important because of seasonal and other variations.

 You may also hire a certified company to test your home for you.
-Make sure the company's tester is listed with either the National Environmental Health Association (NEHA) or the National Radon Safety Board (NRSB.
-Ask to see the professional radon tester 's NEHA or NRSB credentials.
-(Note some states certified radon testers.
+Make sure the company's tester is listed with either the National Radon Profiency Program (NRPP) or the The National Radon Safety Board (NRSB).
+(Note some states license radon testers.
 Virginia does not.)